chainspace/docs/content/30-consensus.md

 At the moment, there is no externally-exposed network interface for using the consensus component by itself.
 You can however access it programmatically using Go, e.g.

+> Sending data to consensus whne you have compiled a client.
+This only works in Go.

 ```go
 import "chainspace.io/prototype/node"